TedHusted/awake/awake.md/awake.md

 ## One - Ally ##

-“Elena, I’m so glad you could come.”
+“Elena, I’m so glad you came.”

 “I wouldn’t miss one of your fundraisers, Heather.
 The club helped me so much after my parents passed.”

 In the background, a view screen fills one wall of the convention center entry hall.
-Playing on the view screen is a montage of the good works of the Palo Alto Boys and Girls Club.
+Playing on the wall is a montage of the good works of the Palo Alto Boys and Girls Club.

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.